Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Introduction

 A few papers \cite{chen_when_2021,cui_exploiting_2021,schoppmann_make_2019} studied secure sparse multiplications in a two-party setting.
 However, these protocols require the data owners to actively participate because one of the computation parties must \emph{know the plaintext sparse data}.
 Hence, they do not support more than two data owners simultaneously, which is too limiting, as modern ML applications involve thousands of data owners.

 Typical ML applications require a more generic MPC setup: outsourced training.
-In this setting (see Figure \ref{fig:outsourced_training}), the data owners share their secret data with a group of computation servers and disconnect.
+In this setting, the data owners share their secret data with a group of computation servers and disconnect.
 This distinction between input parties and computation parties enables supporting an arbitrary number of data owners, contrary to existing works \cite{chen_when_2021,cui_exploiting_2021,schoppmann_make_2019}.
 Appendix \ref{app:adapt-non-outsourced} details why the adaptation of these works either results in an inefficient construction or is not straightforward.
 The secure multiplication of sparse matrices in the outsourced setting is then \textbf{a significant open problem}. \emph{Our work will focus on this outsourced setting; providing sparse multiplications compatible with any MPC framework}.

 Some information-theory works \cite{egger_sparse_2023,xhemrishi_distributed_2022} studied the multiplication of a secret-shared matrix with a public matrix.
 Due to the public input, their setting differs from classic MPC where all inputs are secret.
+Moreover, Yu et al. \cite{yu_lodia_2025} has recently proposed a sparse matrix-vector multiplication based on fully homomorphic encryption (FHE).
+While they highlight the importance of secure sparse multiplications, we cannot compared directly to them as their FHE threat model (single dishonest server) differs from our MPC-based one (group of non-colluding servers).
 Finally, Nayak et al. \cite{nayak_graphsc_2015} presented secure graph computations (a problem closely related to sparse operations due to the sparse adjacency matrices), but they do not present multiplication protocols.

 \paragraph{Our contributions} We present \textbf{two secure algorithms} to compute matrix multiplications on secret-shared sparse data.
-Our algorithms \textbf{avoid the memory issues} of dense matrix multiplications on sparse data (e.g., in an experiment from Section \ref{sec:exp_analysis}: 19TB using dense multiplications vs. 60GB using ours).
+Our algorithms \textbf{avoid the memory issues} of dense matrix multiplications on sparse data (e.g., in an experiment from Sec. \ref{sec:exp_analysis}: 19TB using dense multiplications vs. 60GB using ours).
 Moreover, our algorithms \textbf{reduce the communication costs} up to a factor 1000, and we implement two ML applications that are impractical with existing secure algorithms.
-Third, as we highlight that any efficient MPC protocol (i.e., not only ours) on sparse data requires public knowledge about the sparsity, we leverage the properties of real-world sparse data to \textbf{minimize this mandatory public knowledge} and obtain it in a privacy-preserving manner.
+Third, as we highlight that any efficient MPC protocol on sparse data (also acknowledged in \cite{schoppmann_make_2019}) requires public knowledge about the sparsity, we leverage the properties of real-world sparse data to \textbf{minimize this mandatory public knowledge} and obtain it in a privacy-preserving manner.